StarMoon8/esk/README.md

 Encryption itself is a simple file operation that 5th grade school children can understand.
 The tough part is encrypting things that can not be decrypted by anyone else.
 That is where the PhD level thinking is required.

 This repo is just screwing around with xor encryption and deteministic key making.
 A deterministic key that is encrypted using another deterministic key would take quantum ai robots about 5 more seconds to decrypt, but its not a bad idea.
 It is a mix of being user friendly, not having to store keys, and data integrity.
+If it buys you 5 seconds and it took 1 second to implement- that is still a net gain of 4 secs, dammit! (lol)

 All Encryption is rather crude.
 Future versions might make it impossible except for a single user to decrypt just by looking at it- but that is far away.
 For now, encryption is in the stone ages.